w3c/image-resource/README.md

 * Choosing an appropriate `ImageResource`

   This is also application specific, where different applications operate under different constraints.
-Furthermore, this should be a user agent decision.
+Furthermore, this should ultimately be a user agent decision.

 ## Migration